NanoComp/meep/doc/docs/Subpixel_Smoothing.md

     sim.reset_meep()
 ```

 A plot of the resonant frequency versus the ring radius is shown below for subpixel smoothing (red) and no smoothing (blue).
-Included for reference is the "exact" result (black) computed using *no smoothing* at a resolution of 70 pixels/μm.
+Included for reference is the "exact" result (black) computed using *no smoothing* at a resolution of 60 pixels/μm.
 The no smoothing result shows a stairstepped discontinuous eigenfrequency.
-The subpixel-smoothing result varies continuously with the ring radius and is similar to the exact result which is at a resolution seven times larger.
+The subpixel-smoothing result varies continuously with the ring radius similar to the exact result which is at a resolution six times larger.
 Finally, the inset shows the scalar H<sub>z</sub> field profile of the resonant mode for a structure with inner radius of 1.9 μm.

+The chosen resonant mode has a [quality (Q) factor](https://en.wikipedia.org/wiki/Q_factor) of ~10<sup>7</sup> at a frequency of 0.25 and radius of 2.0 μm.
+This means that roughly 6x10<sup>6</sup> optical periods are required to accurately resolve the field decay due to the Fourier uncertainty relation.
+Instead, [`Harminv`](Python_User_Interface.md#harminv) can resolve the Q using just ~1000 periods.
+This is nearly a four orders of magnitude reduction in the run time.

 <center>
 ![](images/ring_vary_radius.png)